Head Prefects and Senior Prefect Team

 A shortlist based on the accumulative scores will be created for stage four.

-Stage Four: Presentation
+Stage Five: Presentation

 Successful candidates from stage three will undertake an unseen presentation.